-Programs of study at Emory-at-Oxford are planned to offer basic liberal education, with sufficient freedom to permit the able student to complete prerequisite courses for professional studies.
-Fields of knowledge in the curriculum are identified as: (1) the Humanities (English language and literature, the arts, and philosophy); (2) Social Studies (history, political science, economics, psychology, sociology, Bible, and philosophy); (3) the Natural Sciences (mathematics, physics, chemistry, and biology); (4) Foreign Languages (French, German, Greek, Spanish, Russian, and Latin); (5) Physical Education and Health Education and (6) Air Science (for those in the Air Force Reserve Officers Training Corps).
+Programs of study at Oxford College are planned to offer two years in Arts and Sciences, with sufficient freedom to permit the able student to complete prerequisite courses for professional studies.
+Fields of knowledge in the curriculum are identified as: (1) the Humanities (English language and literature, the arts, and philosophy); (2) Social Studies (history, political science, economics, psychology, sociology, Bible, and philosophy); (3) the Natural Sciences (mathematics, physics, chemistry, and biology); (4) Foreign Languages (French, German, Spanish, and Latin); (5) Physical Education and Health Education, and (6) Aerospace Studies (for those in the Air Force Reserve Officers Training Corps).

-Courses in Air Science are open only to members of the ROTC.
+Courses in Aerospace Studies are open only to members of the ROTC.
 Physical Education is required of all students excepting veterans of armed services, and one hour of academic credit is allowed each quarter for satisfactory work.
 The student's other courses of study are chosen in conference with his adviser according to requirements for completion of the freshman and sophomore years.

-Students in the Basic Liberal Arts program and the Early Admissions program have the same requirements for graduation, but several of their studies during the first two years are recognized as the equivalent of required courses.
+Students in the Basic Liberal Arts program have the same requirements for graduation, but several of their studies during the first two years are recognized as the equivalent of required courses.
 This recognition enables them to elect additional courses.
-Certificates of equivalency to the completion of high school work are issued to students of the Basic Liberal Arts Program who complete two years of satisfactory work and to students in the Early Admissions program who complete three quarters of satisfactory work.
+Certificates of equivalency to the completion of high school work are issued to students of the Basic Liberal Arts program who complete two years of satisfactory work and to students in the Early Admissions program who complete three quarters of satisfactory work.

 The quantity unit of credit is the quarter hour: one hour of class work or one laboratory period each week for a term of approximately 12 weeks.
-The normal quarter's work is 15 hours (three courses) plus Physical Education and, for those in ROTC, Air Science.
+The normal quarter's work is 15 hours (three courses) plus Physical Education and, for those in ROTC, Aerospace Studies.
 Completion of the freshman and sophomore years requires 96 credit hours, or 15 hours a quarter plus six hours' credit in Physical Education.
-A total of six hours of credit, counted as elective hours, may be earned in the Air Science program.
-Course credit for Air Science is based on the completion of the entire program, including the required leadership laboratory; a student who discontinues the program before completion receives no academic credit.
-In terms of courses and hours of credit, the minimum requirements for graduation from Emory-at-Oxford and completion of the freshman and sophomore years are as follows:
+A total of six hours of credit, counted as elective hours, may be earned in the Aerospace Studies program.
+Course credit for Aerospace Studies is based on the completion of the entire program, including the required leadership laboratory; a student who discontinues the program before completion receives no academic credit.
+In terms of courses and hours of credit, the minimum requirements for graduation from Oxford College and completion of the freshman and sophomore years are as follows:

+UNIFORM REQUIREMENTS

-Subject Quarter Hours
+Subject Qu arte er Hours

-Humanities and English (101, 102, 103) 15
+Humanities and English 101, 102, 103 .
+15

-Foreign Language (101, 102, 103) 15
+Foreign Language 101, 102, 103 (101 and 102 may be exem pted 1

+by advanced placement) • .
+15

-Mathematics (101) 5
+Mathematics 100 or 101 5

-Social Studies (101A, B; 102A, B; 103A, B; 104; one other er) 25
+Social Studies 101A,B; 102A,B; 103A,B; 104 (Bible); one of ther .
+25

-Science (may include one additional course in Mathematics) 20
+Science .
+20

-Electives 10
+Electives .
+10.

-Physical Education 6
+Physical Education .
+6,